cegonse/cest-docs/docs/quickstart/cmake.md

 ## Setup

-This guide starts from the last point of the previous guide (_Writing your first test_).
-The directory structure should look like this:
+This guide starts from the last point of the first guide (_Writing your first test_).
+If you haven't gone through the first guide, its recommended you go through that content first.

+After completing the first guide, the directory structure should look like this:

 ```title="Directory structure"
 /calculator